Curriculum

 Elsevier’s Health Education Systems, Inc. (HESI) provides review and testing products that offer valid and reliable assessments and preparation products that enable students and faculty to analyze and improve student performance, promote clinical judgment, and achieve even greater levels of success.
 Students are required to purchase access to the HESI products.
 HESI is used as a comprehensive assessment program alongside the Fresno City College Nursing curriculum to help students prepare for the nursing profession more efficiently, as well as increase confidence and familiarity with nursing content.

-Largest community college nursing program in California!
+With 237 graduates in 2022/2023, Fresno City College was the largest community college nursing program in California!

-The FCC RN program NCLEX Pass Rate in 2019/2020 was 86.5%.
+The FCC RN program NCLEX Pass Rate in 2022/2023 was 74.26%.
 (Refer to rn.ca.gov for regular updates.)